Pareto-Rational Verification: Implementation and Evaluation

-We also evaluate the behavior of both algorithms on positive and negative randomly generated instances with $|G| = 500$, $d_i = 4$ for $i \in \{0, \dots, \nbrObjectives\}$, and for an increasing value of $\nbrObjectives$ (we fix the size of the arena and the number of priorities as they are not important factors for the complexity).
-Figures~\ref{fig:subfig1} and \ref{fig:subfig2} report the running time (on a logarithmic scale) of the 50 generated instances for each value of $\nbrObjectives$ as well as the average running time for both algorithms.
+\subparagraph{Comparison on Randomly Generated Instances.} We also evaluate the behavior of both algorithms on positive and negative randomly generated instances with $|G| = 500$, $d_i = 4$ for $i \in \{0, \dots, \nbrObjectives\}$, and for an increasing value of $\nbrObjectives$ (we fix the size of the arena and the number of priorities as they are not important factors for the complexity). \autoref{fig:benchmarkss}(c) and \autoref{fig:benchmarkss}(d) report the running time (on a logarithmic scale) of the 50 generated instances for each value of $\nbrObjectives$ as well as the average running time for both algorithms.
 This (average) running time appears to stay small even for large values of $t$.
-While Algorithm~\ref{algo:fpt-CE} fared clearly better on the intersection example, this is not always the case for randomly generated instances.
-Even if Algorithm~\ref{algo:fpt-CE} is slower on some instances, many other are solved faster with this algorithm than with Algorithm~\ref{algo:fpt} (especially for larger values of $t$).
-We also notice that the distribution of the 50 running times of Algorithm~\ref{algo:fpt} given some value of $t$ is denser than that of Algorithm~\ref{algo:fpt-CE} which has larger variations.
-This may again be due to the fact that Algorithm~\ref{algo:fpt} performs a systematic descent in the lattice.
+While \autoref{algo:fpt-CE} fared clearly better on the intersection example, this is not always the case for randomly generated instances.
+Even if \autoref{algo:fpt-CE} is slower on some instances, many other are solved faster with this algorithm than with \autoref{algo:fpt} (especially for larger values of $t$).
+We also notice that the distribution of the 50 running times of \autoref{algo:fpt} given some value of $t$ is denser than that of \autoref{algo:fpt-CE} which has larger variations.
+This may again be due to the fact that \autoref{algo:fpt} performs a systematic descent in the lattice.
 Assuming that the Pareto-optimal payoffs are in the middle of the lattice, numerous checks are first performed for non-realizable payoffs, constituting an overhead for the algorithm (which increases with $t$).
-With Algorithm~\ref{algo:fpt-CE} exhibiting no such overhead, its running time is more dependent on individual examples.
+With \autoref{algo:fpt-CE} exhibiting no such overhead, its running time is more dependent on individual examples.